FRESHWATER SPORT FISHING

 It is unlawful to take game fish with minnow seines and to fail to return to the water any game fish taken by net, seine or other commercial fishing gear.
 No person shall stock, place, release, or cause to be released into any of the public waters of the state any aquatic species without first obtaining a permit from the Mississippi Department of Wildlife, Fisheries, and Parks.

 Sport anglers may use game fish, non-game gross fish, goldfish and minnows for bait, as long as they were legally taken and you do not possess more than the daily creel limit.
 Anglers can harvest minnows for personal use as bait without a commercial fishing license.
 A freshwater commercial fishing license is required to sell minnows taken from public streams and rivers.
 No minnows caught in public waters shall be taken outside of the state for sale.
 Shad and minnows may be taken for sport fishing bait using dip/landing nets, cast nets, boat mounted scoops, and wire baskets by residents only for personal use during sport fishing.
+Minnow seines and minnow traps can be used to harvest minnows, nongame gross fish, and nongame fish for bait.
+Minnow seines must be no more than 25 feet in length and 4 feet in depth.
+Minnow traps shall be constructed of glass, plastic, nonmetallic, or wire mesh not more than 32 inches in length and 12 inches in diameter without leads or wings and having an entrance no larger than 1 inch in diameter.
 All game fish caught with these gears must be immediately returned to the water.
 Freshwater mussels cannot be collected or used for bait (State Law 49-9-5).

 SALE OF GAME FISH